coleridge113/android-recycler-view-demo/README.md

-# RecyclerView Demo
+# Android Demo

-This project is a demo of using a RecyclerView and a Fragment view with animated transitions.
+This project is a demo of using:

+Recycler View for efficient, smooth scrolling.
+Fragment View detailing each item with animated transitions.
+A news banner at the bottom utilizing shared flow and Gemini API to generate random news headlines.

 ## Demo